The best exhibitions in London to visit right now

 Household Cavalry Museum

 Right in the heart of London sits the Household Cavalry Museum, dedicated to telling the regimental history of those who have served in the armed forces, as well as the animals that stood by their side.
 Take a walk through the stables and find out about the training that goes into fighting for the country, as well as the criteria needed to be a part of the Queen’s Mounted Bodyguard regiment.
-Finish your day out at the museum with a photo in the iconic red tunic and live your Beefeater dreams at the Household Cavalry Museum this summer.
+Finish your day out at the museum with a photo in the iconic red tunic and live your Beefeater dreams at the Household Cavalry Museum.

 Royal Observatory Greenwich